 Where is Roatán?

-Roatán is part of the Bay Islands (Islas de la Bahia), located 40 miles off the coast of mainland Honduras.
-It is roughly 40 miles long and roughly 9 miles wide at its widest point, with a population of around 100,000.
+Roatán is part of the Bay Islands (Islas de la Bahia), located in the Western Caribbean approximately 35 miles off of the north coast of mainland Honduras.
+It is the largest and most developed of the Bay Islands, and is roughly 30 miles long and roughly 3 miles wide at its widest point, with a population of around 100,000.
 The island was first populated by the Paya Indians who lived on Roatán long before the time Christopher Columbus arrived.
-After Columbus, the island was home to many other popular names in history, including Blackbeard, John Coxen, and Henry Morgan.
+After Columbus, the island was home to many other famous names in history, including Blackbeard, John Coxen, and Henry Morgan.

 The island is accessible by direct international flights from San Salvador, Belize, Houston, Atlanta, Ft.
 Lauderdale, Miami, Toronto, and Quebec, as well as domestic flights from La Ceiba, San Pedro Sula, and Tegucigalpa.
 You can also get to Roatán by ferry from La Ceiba via the Galaxy Wave.